TopPhan/Phan_Hoang_Dinh_AutomationTesting_Hasaki.vn/README.md

 ---

-*This framework is designed for educational and portfolio demonstration purposes, targeting the live [Hasaki.vn](https://hasaki.vn/) website.*
+*This framework is designed for portfolio demonstration purposes, targeting the live [Hasaki.vn](https://hasaki.vn/) website.*